10 Verbal-communication Skills Worth Mastering

-Last week I read a blog post 7 Personal Branding Predictions for 2011 by personal branding expert Dan Schawbel.
-One of his seven predications for 2011 was that soft skills will become more important than hard skills.
+Last week, I read the blog post 7 Personal Branding Predictions for 2011 by personal-branding expert Dan Schawbel.
+One of his seven predictions for 2011 was that soft skills will become more important than hard skills.

 Schawbel then went on to highlight a new research report by Kelly Services conducted with 134,000 people.
 According to the survey, the traits individuals identify as the most important in creating their personal brands were their verbal communication skills.

 This made me ask myself, “What are some of the top verbal communication skills that people need to master if they want to stand out from their competitors?”

 Below are my top 10 verbal communication tips we should all strive to master.
 Each of these is just as important in our personal lives as in our professional lives.
 By improving your verbal communication skills, you will quickly connect and build rapport, earn respect, gain influence, and become more likable and accepted.